ackrep-org/pyirk-core/docs/source/index.md

 # Python Based Imperative Representation of Knowledge (Pyirk)

 Pyirk is an experimental framework for *imperative* knowledge representation.
-I is basically a collection of classes and functions which facilitates the construction of and the interaction with knowledge graphs.
+It is basically a collection of classes and functions which facilitates the construction of and the interaction with knowledge graphs.

 The framewok is structurally inspired by